 Why NaN?
 By convention, data analysis and optimization algorithms implemented in pSeven treat NaN as an undefined function value and effectively use this information when solving a problem.

 2.2.
 Condition-based error handling using Condition block

 The idea is to use Condition block in the workflow as a switch.
 Each block in pSeven has the output port done, which can be interpreted as a finish status of the block: it outputs True in case of success, otherwise False.

-In the workflow presented in Figure 9, the Condition block receives output of the ANSYS block and analyses its finish status.
+In the workflow presented in Figure 9, the Condition block receives the output of the ANSYS block and analyses its finish status.
 Depending on this status, Condition either passes the output data to the Text block or in case of failure activates the Const block which outputs NaN values.

 Figure 9 – Workflow with Condition block

-By Dinara Shvarts, Application engineer, DATADVANCE
+By Dinara Shvarts, Application Engineer, DATADVANCE